mickfuzz/makecode-platformer-101/courseOverview.md

 If you are working through this by yourself try to find a couple of people to give you feedback.
 You can use the MakeCode forum as a way of doing this.
 Here's how. << Add this in.

+#### Publish

+Be sure to publish your work.
+Make a note of what the name of your game is.
+Don't have one yet then think about how to communicate what's fun about your game or the story of your game to the players.

+#### Reflect
+This is a way of really getting the most out of the making to deepen our learning and make links to other areas of making.

+There are different ways to do this, and if you are in a group you may want to make this into some kind of fun activity.
+See this link for fun ideas of reflection games like ( reflection web - toss the ball )

+***Learning notes:*** As we make changes to our game we will learn about the specific coding concepts needed to do computer programming, ideas like loops and logic.
+We'll also find links to wider patterns of computer programming and systems ideas that are important in the world of Human Computer Interaction and Systems Thinking.

 ## Part Three -  Hands on with Make Code